jeremysherriff/auckland_rubbish_collection/README.md

 5. Scroll or Search for **Auckland Council Rubbish Collection** and click to add it
 6. Enter an appropriate name for the location/address, and the 11-digit number from the URL above.

+## Additional Configuration
+- Sensor data is updated every 3 hours by default.
+If this schedule does not work for you, can can use an automation to update the entities as required.
+-